FxPiGaAo/WaferLLM/Shift/WSE-3/README_parallel_wse.md

 `parallel_wse.py` allows you to execute multiple WSE runs with different parameter sets in parallel, utilizing multiple CPU cores to speed up the process.
 Each WSE execution's output is saved to a separate file.

+**Cloud-Based Compilation**: Unlike the simulator which stores compiled artifacts locally, WSE uses the Cerebras SDK's remote compilation service (`SdkCompiler`).
+Compiled artifacts are stored remotely and referenced by unique `artifact_id` values.
+This enables parallel execution without needing parameter-specific local folders, as each compilation gets its own unique identifier managed by the Cerebras infrastructure.

-**Smart Skip Feature**: The script automatically skips WSE executions that have already been run by checking for existing output files.
+**Smart Skip Feature**: The script automatically skips WSE executions that have already been run by checking for existing output files in the output folder (default: `wse_in_out/outputs/`).
+If a file named `output_P<p>_L<l>_M<m>_N<n>.txt` exists, that execution will be skipped.
 This allows you to safely re-run the script to resume interrupted batch jobs or add new parameter sets without wasting time on already-completed executions.

 ## Quick Start